How to Make Money Blogging CONSISTENTLY

 Once you start building an audience, companies will pay you to promote their brand or service.
 Sometimes they’ll reach out to you but you can also reach out to them with a proposal of exposure you can get them for a fee.

 I had a company approach me to help promote their work from home opportunity.
 I checked it out and it was relevant to my audience so I accepted and charged a $250 one time fee.
 They accepted my price and I wrote the article in about 2 hours on my way home from a family vacation.
 I sent it for their approval and posted it.
-You can see that article here.
+You can see that article on making money doing laundry from home here.

-For any other sponsored posts I do I’m charging $500+ because my value has increased because of the volume of traffic I get.
+For any other sponsored posts I do I charge $1,000 because my value has increased because of the volume of traffic I get and engaged audience.

 I’ve had pretty good traffic to my blog in a short amount of time so I found a job on Upwork to help another blogger increase his traffic for $250 for a month.
 I should have charged WAYYY more BUT this was a great learning experience AND case study to show others how I helped this person grow traffic from nothing to XX, XXX monthly views.